intel/QAT_Engine/README.md

 --disable-multibuff_rsa/--enable-multibuff_rsa
     Disable/Enable Intel(R) Multibuff RSA offload.
-This flag is valid only when multibuffer support is enabled using the flag --with-multibuff_dir (disabled by default).
+This flag is valid only when Multi-buffer support is enabled using the flag --enable-multibuff_offload (enabled by default if multibuff_offload is enabled).

 --disable-qat_dsa/--enable-qat_dsa
     Disable/Enable Intel(R) QAT DSA offload (enabled by default)